-- Duty of care.
-Everyone has a duty to behave in a certain manner.
-By way of example, when you operate a motor vehicle on the roads, the law requires that you drive with caution and follow the rules of the road.
+- Duty of care: Everyone has a duty to behave in a certain manner.
+By way of example, when you operate a motor vehicle on the road, the law requires that you drive with caution and follow traffic mandates.

 What to Do After an Accident in Green Cove Springs, Florida

 - Get medical care right away.
-The quicker you treat an injury, the better the outcome.
+The quicker you treat an injury, the better the outcome may be.
 Many injuries can worsen with delayed treatment.
 Also, we will use your medical records as valuable evidence to link your injuries to the accident.
-If you wait a few days to seek a medical evaluation, the insurance company will argue that your injuries came from some other event and not the accident.
+If you wait a few days to seek a medical evaluation, the insurance company could argue that your injuries came from some other event and not the accident.

 - Complete your medical treatment.
 Although it can be inconvenient to have to go to physical therapy for weeks on end, for example, if you do not follow your doctor’s recommendations, the insurance company will say that you could have healed up better than you did but for your actions.

 Some people will stop at nothing to try to get out of paying for the harm they caused.
 To protect the value of your compensation claim, do not do these things after an accident:

 - Do not post any information or comments about the accident, your injuries, or the defendant on social media.
 The insurance company can – and likely will – use your words against you in an attempt to devalue your claim.

 - Do not accept an early, lowball offer from the insurance company.
 You should not settle your case before you complete medical treatment.
 If it turns out that you will have some residual impairment or need additional surgeries or other medical interventions, the insurance company will not pay you any more money after you have settled your claim.